rakibul-islam-raju/CoachSync/README.md

    pip install pre-commit
    ```

-2. Navigate to the server directory and install pre-commit:
+2. Navigate to the backend directory and install pre-commit:

    ```bash
    pre-commit install